jradams24/HelloWorld/readme.md

-#BLE Data
+# BLE Data

-##Service UUID Terms
+## Service UUID Terms

 **GATT:** Generic Attribute Profile is used to define the way that two Bluetooth devices exchange data.
 GATT is a hierarchical data structure with the following organization.

--**Services:** A service is a collection of related characteristics that define a specific functionality or feature of a Bluetooth device.
+- **Services:** A service is a collection of related characteristics that define a specific functionality or feature of a Bluetooth device.
 (Battery service, heart rate service, text service, etc.) _Has a UUID_
--**Characteristics** A characteristic is a value that belongs to a service and represents a specific piece of data provided by that service.
+- **Characteristics** A characteristic is a value that belongs to a service and represents a specific piece of data provided by that service.
 Characteristics can be read, written, or notified to enable communication between devices.
 For instance, a heart rate measurement characteristic or a temperature sensor reading characteristic. _Has its own UUID the assigned characteristic UUID’s given by the Bluetooth SIG can be found here (Section 3.8):_ [Assigned Numbers Sheet](https://btprodspecificationrefs.blob.core.windows.net/assigned-numbers/Assigned%20Number%20Types/Assigned_Numbers.pdf)

--**Descriptor:** A descriptor provides additional information about a characteristic value it describes how the characteristic value should be interpreted or accessed.
+- **Descriptor:** A descriptor provides additional information about a characteristic value it describes how the characteristic value should be interpreted or accessed.

 ###Types of Service and characteristic UUID's
 Services and characteristics are identified by their UUID.
 There are two types.